47th Infantry Division (United States): History

-The division was created on 10 June 1946 as a National Guard infantry division from the efforts of Minnesota's Adjutant General Ellard Walsh.
-The division was built from scratch with veteran transfers and new recruits, mostly from Minnesota and North Dakota, under the command of Major General Norman Hendrickson.
+The division was created on 10 June 1946 as a National Guard infantry division from the efforts of Minnesota's Adjutant General Ellard A. Walsh.
+The division was built from scratch with veteran transfers and new recruits, mostly from Minnesota and North Dakota, under the command of Major General Norman E. Hendrickson.
 General Hendrickson was the Chief-of-Staff for the 34th Division in the North African and Italian campaigns in 1943 and the IX Corps in occupied Japan.

 Units of the division were allotted to the Minnesota National Guard and North Dakota National Guard.
-The division never saw combat throughout its history, although 47th units were first federalized on 15 Sept.
-1946 and sent to Camp Rucker, Alabama from 1951 to 1954 during the Korean War.
+The division never saw combat throughout its history, although its units were first federalized on 15 September 1946 and sent to Camp Rucker, Alabama from 1951 to 1954 during the Korean War.
 During the Korean War, the division was used as a replacement division, and its men and units transferred to Regular Army units.
 It returned to state control and its home state in 1953.
 The unit returned to Minnesota, with active army personnel from Camp Rucker taking a convoy from Fort Benning, Georgia, in 1954.

 The 47th was deployed stateside on numerous occasions in response to natural disasters and civil disturbances.
 From 24 April to 25 May 1950, Vikings were deployed to Crookston and East Grand Forks, Minnesota, in response to flooding in the Red River valley.
 Significant training opportunities included participation in the Operation Longhorn exercise in Texas and an atomic bomb test in Nevada by Company C, 135th Infantry.

-The division's North Dakota elements were transferred out in 1959 during a service-wide reconfiguration to the Pentomic structure.
+The division's North Dakota elements were transferred out in 1959 during the service-wide reconfiguration to the five-sided Pentomic structure.
 Infantry regiments were dropped and replaced by battle groups bearing the regimental number (1st Battle Group, 135th Infantry, for example) as well as numerous other redesignations and reconfigurations.
 It became an entirely Minnesotan division.
 The division was again reorganized in 1963, this time according to the Reorganization Objective Army Division (ROAD) structure.
 Battle group designations were dropped and substituted by battalions assigned flexibly to brigades.
 Several other significant redesignations and changes were also made.

+On 22 February 1959, 2nd Battalion, 136th Infantry, was converted and redesignated as the 2nd Reconnaissance Squadron of the 194th Armor, part of the 47th Division.
+It became the 194th Armor's 2nd Battalion on 1 April 1963.